alperenproo/ovson/README.md

 # OVson

-There is currently an issue with Badlion Client which causes a crash.
-Some functions need a rewrite so the fixes will be delayed a bit.
-Virustotal flagging will be fixed too.
-Report bugs and crashes or suggest features to alperen1912 on Discord.
-BIG UPDATE IN A WEEK !!

 ## Features
 - Api keyless stat fetching
 - Automatically gets players in your game and fetches stats (real fast)